a series of creative experiments

 ︎

-Email us at virtualcarelab [at] gmail.com if you’d like to contribute thoughts on the past year with us.
+Email us at virtualcarelab [at] gmail.com if you’d like to contribute thoughts on what we’ve done together!

-Lab Hour is a weekly time for collective imagining.
+Lab Hour: a weekly time for collective imagining.

 🌐 JOIN DISCORD CHANNEL